Diffusion Model-Enhanced Environment Reconstruction in ISAC: Experimental Results

 \subsection{Performance Evaluation}

 \textit{1) Qualitative Comparison:} Fig.~\ref{fig:vis} presents a qualitative comparison, showing that the proposed NSADM framework outperforms all baselines by jointly achieving effective densification and strong denoising, producing clear object boundaries and structurally consistent scenes.
-DnCNN only partially suppresses noise and fails to recover missing structures, yielding blotchy artifacts due to its single-pass design, while our iterative approach with CRB-guided noise injection handles anisotropic ISAC noise more effectively.
-DPIR offers stronger noise suppression through diffusion priors and iterative refinement, generating visually sharper outputs.
+In contrast, DnCNN only partially suppresses noise and fails to recover missing structures, producing fragmented reconstructions due to its non-iterative processing.
+Meanwhile, DPIR offers stronger noise suppression by leveraging diffusion priors and iterative refinement, yielding visually sharper reconstructions.
 However, the lack of perceptual loss leads to weak geometric fidelity, with noticeable shape deformation such as rounded corners and misaligned edges.
-MT, while able to interpolate gaps when neighbors exist, lacks denoising capability and fails in highly sparse areas, producing distorted or incomplete shapes.
-Under very low SNR, the high missed detection probability causes all methods, including NSADM, to produce incomplete reconstructions or spurious objects~\cite{liu2019deep, liu2019maximum, liu2017optimal}.
+MT, while able to interpolate gaps when neighbors exist, lacks denoising capability and fails to reconstruct in highly sparse areas.
+Under very low SNR, the high missed detection probability causes all methods, including NSADM, to produce incomplete reconstructions or spurious objects.
 Addressing this fundamental challenge is a key direction for future work.

-\textit{2) Quantitative Comparison:} We evaluate using RMSE for point-wise accuracy and Chamfer Distance (CD) for global geometric alignment.
-While RMSE directly corresponds to the MSE training term, CD indirectly benefits from the perceptual loss, which enforces structural coherence in estimated distance matrices.
+\textit{2) Quantitative Comparison:} We adopt RMSE and CD as quantitative metrics for evaluating reconstruction performance.
+While RMSE corresponds to the MSE loss, perceptual loss and CD share an emphasis on structural coherence.
+The structural patterns preserved by perceptual loss may improve CD performance through the deterministic spherical-to-Cartesian mapping.
+Particularly, perceptual loss preserves geometric patterns (e.g., sharp boundaries, smooth surfaces)~\cite{zhang2018unreasonable} in the distance matrix during training, while CD evaluates geometric alignment in the reconstructed point cloud during evaluation~\cite{bazzi2025isac}.
 The CD is given by